JVD-Group/willigetmyvisa/README.md

 For a step-by-step UAT flow, see [docs/UAT.md](docs/UAT.md).

+For a no-code walkthrough on how to open, test, and merge pull requests in GitHub (without copy/pasting code), see [docs/PR_WORKFLOW.md](docs/PR_WORKFLOW.md).

 ### No-local-setup option (recommended if you're not a developer)

 If you just want to click a link and try the API without installing anything on your machine, use GitHub Codespaces (browser-based VS Code):